 In addition to the overall match rate, you should review where graduates matched — not just whether they matched.

-Matching into your preferred specialty or competitive fields (for example, dermatology, orthopedic surgery, or neurosurgery) often requires stronger preparation and advising.
+Matching into your preferred specialty or competitive fields (for example, dermatology, orthopedic surgery, or neurosurgery) often requires more thorough preparation and guidance.
 And schools with structured advising systems can improve your chances in these areas.

 When residency match data are available for a school, look for: